synergy-design-system/synergy-design-system/packages/metadata/data/layers/examples/component/component:syn-radio-group.md

 ---

-## Horizontal
+## Horizontal Layout

-Use the horizontal attribute to indicate that an element is used in a horizontal navigation.
+Use a horizontal layout to display the radios in a row.

 ```html
 <div